 For practice managers, a proper call accounting system can be a difference-maker.
 Regular call reports generated through the system can allow a manager to track the likes of call volumes, underperforming employees, abandoned call rates, percentage of calls that go to voicemail, and more — all of which can be used to make data-driven improvement decisions.
 The use of customized dashboards can give practice managers the ability to watch call queues and identify bottlenecks and other areas of concern faster.
 Proactive monitoring by a vendor partner means many problems are resolved before a practice opens.
 This can help ensure patients successfully reach a practice first thing in the morning when calls are often made and avoid wasting staff time on resolving issues at the start of a day.
 And by choosing a partner that provides unlimited assistance in its support contract, thus eliminating any "nickel and diming," it's easier for a practice to create and manage a telecom communications budget.

 Do More, Do Better with the Right Telecommunications Partner

-In addition, for practices looking to not only strengthen their emergency preparedness but their compliance as well, we can help with Kari's Law and RAY BAUM'S Act — federal laws concerning emergency calling.
+In addition, for practices looking to strengthen not only their emergency preparedness but their compliance, we can help with Kari's Law and RAY BAUM'S Act — federal laws concerning emergency calls.
 And, of course, we enter into business associate agreements with our partner practices and explain how we help maintain compliance with HIPAA requirements.

 Interested in learning more about Medicus IT's telecommunications systems and services?
 We'd love to tell you about them.
-Email us at sales@MedicusIT.com or fill out the form here and a member of our telecom team will be in touch to provide more information and answer all of your questions.
+Email us at sales@MedicusIT.com or fill out the form here, and a member of our telecom team will be in touch to provide more information and answer all your questions.